georgegarrington/Syphon/README.md

     Button (Text "-") Dec
 ```

-Minimalist syntax and zero boilerplate means programs are generally very small and easy to reason about:
+Minimalist syntax and zero boilerplate means programs are generally very small and easy to reason about.
+Here is a simple calculator program, the logic should be clear:

 ```
 --Calculator.sy